Liberty of Peterborough Constabulary

 The Liberty of Peterborough Constabulary was the territorial police force responsible for law enforcement surrounding 'The Soke of Peterborough', England, from 1856 to 1947.
 It was initially controlled by the Chief Constable of Northamptonshire Captain Henry Lambert Bayly 1857 - 1876.
-The constabulary had a newly built headquarters on Thorpe Road in Peterborough that still stands today.
-The building is known as both the Old Gaol and Sessions House.
+The constabulary had its headquarters in the old gaol behind the Sessions House on Thorpe Road in Peterborough.

 History

 1856–1947

 Following the passing of the County and Borough Police Act 1856, the Liberty of Peterborough Constabulary was formed the following year on 10 March 1857.
-Later, in 1874, a Charter of Incorporation was granted to the City of Peterborough, prompting the Council to form a Watch Committee along with the Peterborough City Police.
+Later, in 1874, a Charter of Incorporation was granted to the City of Peterborough, prompting the council to form a Watch Committee along with the Peterborough City Police.